3. Gate-level Modeling

 Fig. 3.5.1 Circuit implementing the Boolean equation \(D = \bar{C} A + CB\).

-gate_type delay instance_name( outputs, inputs );
+gate_type delay instance_name( output(s), input(s) );

 The specified delays are assumed during simulation but ignored when lowering SystemVerilog modules to actual hardware.
 For example, if we’d like to add a delay of three time units to an AND gate, we could do the following:

-and #3 m_my_gate( o_c, i_a, i_b );
+and #3 my_gate( o_c, i_a, i_b );

 Additionally to providing our desired delays we should inform the compiler of the time unit and scale of our modules.
 We use 1ns for both by adding the following line to the beginning of the simulated modules: